cosmos/sdk-tutorials/README.md

     - title: How long will it take?
       description: |
         With the concept sections, you will gain a solid understanding of Cosmos and the Interchain stack.
 This might be a matter of just a couple of hours.
 The time you spend on the other chapters and the hands-on exercise depends on you – there are endless possibilities to discover. <br/><br/>
-        Welcome to the cosmos!
+        Welcome to the Interchain!

 customModules:
   - title: All there is to discover
     description: |
-      The portal has three different sections, with content to take you through the fundamentals of Cosmos, dive deeper in the tutorials, and apply your conceptual knowledge in the hands-on exercise chapters.
+      The portal has three different sections, with content to take you through the fundamentals of the Interchain, dive deeper in the tutorials, and apply your conceptual knowledge in the hands-on exercise chapters.
     useNarrowCards: true
     hideFilter: true
     image: /lp-images/planets-15-gradient.jpg